owlbarn/actor/README.md

 # Todo

-How to express arbitrary DGA?
+How to express arbitrary DAG?
 How to express loop?
 Apply function.

 Interface to Irmin or HDFS to provide persistent storage